-From the perspective of Ken French, the tendency of past winners to keep winning and past losers to keep losing relative to their peers is one of the biggest challenges to efficient market theory.
+From the perspective of Ken French, "stock price momentum" or the tendency of past winners to keep winning and past losers to keep losing relative to their peers is one of the biggest challenges to efficient market theory.
 French argues that it’s hard for active managers to take advantage of stock price momentum because it’s a high turnover strategy and the transaction costs probably consume the potential gain.

 Only in retrospect did the tech bubble and the housing crash seem predictable and inevitable.
 When these markets crashed, it was clear that most forecasters were wrong.
 The money management industry would like you to believe differently so they can charge you more.
 One of their tricks is to make gurus out of the chance few managers and pundits who outperformed the market in the prior period or made a legendary market timing call.
 Unfortunately, there is no systematic way to repeat that performance.

 Several studies have demonstrated that active management performance is remarkably similar to the random chance of a coin-tossing contest.
 In other words, it is luck, not skill that makes the difference.
 If this were not the case, many more active funds would not only outperform the market, but continue to do so year after year.
 But the winners are an ever-changing group, and the longer the time frame the greater the likelihood that an active investment manager will underperform the market.
 It goes against common sense why so many investors continue to believe they can choose a strategy that can beat the market over the long-term.

 Cardiff Park Advisors is located in San Marcos, 25 miles north of San Diego.
 We work with clients throughout the United States.
 We welcome the opportunity to discuss your financial goals and how we can help you reach them.
 You may reach us by emailing our principal at firstname.lastname@example.org or calling our office at 760-635-7526.